Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Romanize japanese names, based on the name in KANJI*
+*Romanize up to 100 japanese names written in Kanji*

 > Body parameter